josephspurrier/surfstack-templating/README.md

 ## SurfStack Template Engine Syntax

 Below is the syntax along with all the control structures supported.
-It requires the least amount of typing, supports all the same PHP alternative control structures, and makes it easy to escape output using =e.
-It's also supported on all PHP servers because it doesn't make use of any PHP short tags.
+It requires the least amount of typing, supports all the PHP alternative control structures, and makes it easy to escape output using =e.

 ```
 {* This is a single line comment *}